txstate-etc/featured-search-results/README.md

 # search-featured-results

-A RESTful API for storing/retrieving featured search results as well as a admin service that provides an interface to use the API for managing `result` associations to searches.
+A RESTful API for storing/retrieving featured search results as well as a admin service that provides an interface to use the API for managing `Result` associations to searches, reviewing `Query` statistics, and detecting malfunctioning urls/links associated with `Results`.

+In addition search-featured-results provides directory listings associated with `PeopleSearch` and the code for maintaining, updating, and searching directory information, including active `department` listings, is provided with this code and the API endpoints they implement.

 ## endpoints